 - 4.23 If a cheque paid into an Account is returned unpaid the Bank will deduct the amount of the cheque from the Account.
-If this leads to an Account either: - (a) going overdrawn and there is not a covering pre-authorised Overdraft on the Account; or - (b) going over an existing pre-authorised overdraft limit, then the Bank will treat this as an exceptional overdraft request from the Customer and additional charges and interest may apply.
+If this leads to an Account either: - going overdrawn and there is not a covering preauthorised Overdraft on the Account; or - (b) going over an existing pre-authorised overdraft limit, then the Bank will treat this as an exceptional overdraft request from the Customer and additional charges and interest may apply.

-Account usage policy
+5 Account usage policy

-- 5.1 If no payments are debited from an Account for 12 consecutive months the Bank may place restrictions on the Account (a "Restricted Account").
+5.1 If no payments are debited from an Account for 12

+- consecutive months the Bank may place restrictions on the Account (a "Restricted Account").
 Incoming credits to an Account and any fees and charges debited by the Bank relating to an Account do not count as account activity. - 5.2 In order to re-activate a Restricted Account, the Bank will require certain information from you.
-Please contact your Relationship Manager, or your Bank representative who will be able to provide further information on this requirement. - 5.3 If the Bank does not hear from you or you fail to provide the information required by the Bank your relationship may be subject

-- to further rules as required by the UAE Central Bank which could include transferring any unclaimed funds in your Restricted Account(s) (the "Unclaimed Funds") to the UAE Central Bank. - 5.4 Any Unclaimed Funds that are transferred to the UAE Central Bank will be sent in United Arab Emirates Dirhams ("AED").
-Any Unclaimed Funds in a currency other than AED will be converted into AED at the prevailing market rate at the time of such transfer to the UAE Central Bank. - 5.5 If you wish to claim any Unclaimed Funds that have been transferred to the UAE Central Bank, please contact any of the branches listed in these disclosures to obtain information on how to make a claim.
+Please contact your Relationship Manager, or your Bank representative who will be able to provide further information on this requirement. - 5.3 If the Bank does not hear from you or you fail to provide the information required by the Bank your relationship may be subject to further rules as required by the UAE Central Bank which could include transferring any unclaimed funds in your Restricted Account(s) (the "Unclaimed Funds") to the UAE Central Bank. - 5.4 Any Unclaimed Funds that are transferred to the UAE Central Bank will be sent in United Arab Emirates Dirhams ("AED").
+Any Unclaimed Funds in a currency other than AED will be converted into AED at the prevailing market rate at the time of such transfer to the UAE Central Bank. - 5.5 If you wish to claim any Unclaimed Funds that have been transferred to the UAE Central Bank, please contact any of the branches listed in these disclosures to obtain information on how to make a claim. - Unclaimed Funds can be re-paid to you in AED or another currency of your choice (provided that it is a currency supported by the Bank) at the prevailing market rate at the time of re-payment.
+Please note this rate may differ from the rate used by the Bank when transferring the Unclaimed Funds to the UAE Central Bank in accordance with clause 5.4.
+This may mean that you receive less funds back than were originally transferred to the UAE Central Bank.

-6. List of Corporate Branches
+6 List of Corporate Branches:

-- (a) Abu Dhabi, Omeir Bin Yousuf Building, Opposite Etisalat building, Old Airport Road - (b) Dubai, M-Square Building, Sheikh Khalif Bin Zayed St., Bur Dubai - (c) Jebel Ali, Jebel Ali Free Zone Main Gate # 3, Dubai - (d) Sharjah, Abdul Aziz Majid Building, King Faisal Road, Sharjah
+- 1. Abu Dhabi, Omeir Bin Yousuf Building, Opposite Etisalat building, Old Airport Road. - 2.
+Dubai, HSBC Bank Building, Al Sug Road, Bur Dubai. - 3.
+Jebal Ali, Jebel Ali Free Zone main gate # 3, Dubai. - Sharjah, Abdul Aziz Majid Building, King Faisal Road, Sharjah.

-7. Regulatory Disclosure
+7 Regulatory Disclosure